parcefal99/flood-prediction/README.md

 # Data

-To prepare the dataset see the [dataset README file](https://github.com/LuftWaffe99/flood-prediction/tree/main/dataset/README.md).
+To prepare the dataset see the [Dataset README file](./dataset/README.md).

 # Training

-For training models see the [ML README file](https://github.com/LuftWaffe99/flood-prediction/tree/main/ML/README.md).
+For training models see the [ML README file](./ML/README.md).

 # Project Build Steps

 ## Dataset Collection

+The collection of the data was performed in several steps from serveral sources.
+The main sources were KazHydroMet (for streamflow) and Google Earth Engine (for meteo data and static attributes).

 ### Streamflow Data Parsing

+The web-parser script automates the extraction of streamflow data from the [KazHydroMet Web Portal](http://ecodata.kz:3838/app_hydro_en/) using Selenium.
+It navigates the portal, retrieves a list of hydrological posts, and downloads discharge data for each hydropost, saving it as CSV files in a structured directory.
+The script handles Cyrillic-to-Latin transliteration, cleans data by converting special characters and non-numeric entries (e.g., "нб" to "0", "-" to NaN), and ensures consistent formatting.
+The script includes error handling for timeouts and stale elements, with a retry mechanism to resume from the last processed station.
+To run, users should ensure a stable internet connection and adjust the script's timing parameters if needed to accommodate network or server response variations.
+The output provides a comprehensive list of CSV files of discharge records, ready for further steps.
+See [KazHydroMet Parser](./dataset/kazhydromet_parser/).

+The streamflow data from KazHydroMet portal was in question, therefore, our team parsed PDF annual yearbooks provided by KazHydroMet.
+For that [llama_parse](https://www.llamaindex.ai/llamaparse) service was utilized.
+The parsed data were obtained on Markdown format, which were converted in CSV files, and merged after.
+See [llama_parse](./llama_parse/) folder.

 ### Basin Shapefiles

-In order to obtain basin shapefiles the package `delineator` was used.
-The coordinates of hydrological stations were sent into the delinator, which provided the shape region basins.
+In order to obtain basin shapefiles the package [delineator](https://github.com/mheberger/delineator) was used.
+The coordinates of hydrological stations were sent into this package, which provided the shape region basins.

 Delineator produced shapes containg holes, which were filled in QGis.

-###
+### Extracting Data from Google Earth Engine